MicrosoftDocs/azure-dev-docs/java/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 * What is the connection pool configuration?
 * Where can I find the JDBC driver JAR file?

-For more information see [About JBoss EAP Datasources](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html/configuration_guide/datasource_management)
+For more information, see [About JBoss EAP Datasources](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html/configuration_guide/datasource_management) in the JBoss EAP documentation.

 ### Determine whether and how the file system is used